ejball/XmlDocMarkdown/docs/index.md

 [![NuGet](https://img.shields.io/nuget/v/xmldocmd.svg)](https://www.nuget.org/packages/xmldocmd)

+If you are documenting a modern .NET library and your dependencies are simple enough, you may be able to use this prebuilt .NET tool, but building your own command-line tool is recommended and documented above.

 To install `xmldocmd`: `dotnet tool install xmldocmd -g`

+Use the path of the input assembly as the first argument.
+The XML documentation file should be in the same directory as the input assembly.

 ### XmlDocMarkdown (.NET Framework console app)

 [![NuGet](https://img.shields.io/nuget/v/XmlDocMarkdown.svg)](https://www.nuget.org/packages/XmlDocMarkdown)

+If you are documenting a .NET Framework library and your dependencies are simple enough, you may be able to use this prebuilt .NET Framework console app, but building your own command-line tool is recommended and documented above.

 `nuget install XmlDocMarkdown -excludeversion` will download the latest version of `XmlDocMarkdown.exe` into `XmlDocMarkdown/tools`.